 Customers?
 By the time people have walked up the hill, they’ve generally lost any cockiness they might have had.
-A wide age range though, due to its closeness to town proper.
+A wide age range from young couples to entire families celebrating a special occasion.

 Opinion?
 If the Roundhouse was in the centre of town it’d be rammed seven nights a week.
-Thankfully, being slightly off the beaten track (you really have to look for it) it maintains a respectable ambiance.
-All of the great service of the Hand and Heart is present here; there’s not much to dislike.
+Thankfully, being slightly off the beaten track (you really have to look for it) it maintains a respectable ambience.